Silvia Meraz

-Silvia Meraz Moreno (born 1968) is a Mexican serial killer and sect leader who was convicted of three murders which took place between 2009 and 2012 in Nacozari, Sonora.
+Silvia Meraz Moreno (born 1968) is a Mexican serial killer and cult leader who was convicted of three murders which took place between 2009 and 2012 in Nacozari, Sonora.
 Three people were murdered as human sacrifices to Santa Muerte.

 Background

 Silvia Meraz was born in Hermosillo, Sonora.
 Her family lived in poverty in a poor neighborhood of Nacozari de García Municipality in Sonora.
 At age 16, she gave birth to her first son, Ramón Omar Palacios Meraz.
 She had three more children with her first husband, Martín Barrón López: Iván Martín, Francisca Magdalena and Georgina Guadalupe Barrón Meraz.
 She had her last daughter at age 29, named Silvia Yahaira, whose last name is not known.

-At the time of the murders, Silvia was in a relationship with a man 5 years younger than her, Eduardo Sánchez Urrieta, who had a child from a previous relationship named Martín Ríos Sánchez-Urrieta.
+At the time of the murders, Silvia was in a relationship with a man five years younger than her, Eduardo Sánchez Urrieta, who had a child from a previous relationship named Martín Ríos Sánchez-Urrieta.